seddonym/seddonym.github.io/_posts/2019-07-01-ioc-techniques.md

 ## Hoisting the implementation

-Separating the interface from the implementation will allow you to apply the Dependency Inversion Principle.
+Separating the interface from the implementation will allow you to apply the Inversion of control Principle.
 Take the following two packages. ``A`` depends on ``B``, but we don't want it to.

 {% include content_illustration.html image="di-techniques/A-B.png" alt="A pointing to B" %}